 Many of you know, I do a lot of parking with my threads.
 When I park a thread, I mark it on the chart with a pencil.
 I usually use and prefer to use this brand.
 Staedtler, not only that, but I like the woodless ones.
 Why?
 Well, they last forever and almost never need sharpened.
 I don’t like an extremely sharp pencil to use on my charts, so these are perfect.
 I might sharpen my pencil every 6 months.
 Yeah, I said it right about every 6 months.
 I stitch a whole lot too.
 Sharpening these only takes one turn of the handle too.
 They are sharp like magic.

 I am a collector of needle threaders, but when I recommend a commercially available one.
 This has to be it.
 This threader is a little pricey, but it also will last if not abused.
 This threader pulls your thread through the needle horizontally instead of vertically, so it’s less damaging to the thread itself.
 I have had threads damaged with other threaders.
 That simply won’t happen with this one.

 Hemistats are in my book an essential stitching tool.
 I prefer using these over any sort of thimble.
 You can grab and securly pull your needle through even the most stubborn stitches.
 They are really low priced as well, so no real reason to not have them in your tool arsenal for when needed.

 This is definitely an optional product and I don’t really think it makes any difference what you use to keep your supplies in.
 I do think it’s extremely helpful for me though.
 I like this one because it’s semi-rigid.
 You can open it up and spread your things out, while leaving them still in box.
 You can then just flip it closed and go.
 It’s really easy to travel with this.
 You have all your supplies in one easy spot.

 Well, there you have it.
 These are the actual products that I use when I’m stitching.
-Be sure to let me know what your favorite products below, I would love to give something new a try and pass on information about.
+Be sure to let me know what your favorite products below.
+I would love to give something new a try to pass on information about.